By Nsenga K. Burton, Ph.D., NNPA Newswire Contributor

-This article was written by Nsenga K. Burton, Ph.D., entertainment and culture editor for Black Press USA.
-She is also founder & editor-in-chief of the award-winning news blog The Burton Wirewhich covers news of the African Diaspora.
-Follow her on Twitter@Ntellectual.
+Nsenga K. Burton, Ph.D. is culture and entertainment editor for NNPA/Black Press USA.
+She is also founder & editor-in-chief of The Burton Wire, an award-winning news blog covering the African Diaspora.
+Follow her on Twitter @Ntellectual.